Khoeckman/canvasParticles/README.md

 ## Description

-In an HTML canvas, a bunch of floating particles are drawn that connect with a line when they are close to eachother.<br>
+In an HTML canvas, a bunch of floating particles are drawn that connect with a line when they are close to eachother.
-Creating a smooth, interactive background by simply placing a canvas over the background.
+Creating a fun and interactive background.

-Colors, interaction, gravity and other complex settings can be customized!
+Colors, interaction and gravity can be customized!

 [Demo](#demo)<br>
 [Implementation](#implementation)<br>